 Suppose you have recently been prescribed some medication and taken a urinalysis test right after.
 In that case, this could be why you have so many WBCs.

 Some medication drives up the WBC count dramatically.
-These include epinephrine, aspirin, chloroform, quinine, corticosteroids, allopurinol, and triamterene.
+These include

 Some medications also take the WBC count down.
 This condition is known as leukopenia.
 It can be seen in medicines like antibiotics, anticonvulsants, antithyroid medicine, and allergy medicine like antihistamines.
 Further medication includes chemotherapeutic agents, arsenicals, barbiturates, sulfonamides, etc.